 - 1. Go to the Network page. - 2.
 Choose Virtual Machines from the views selector. - 3.
 Select the group that you want from the left-side pane.
 All endpoints from the selected container are displayed in the right-side pane table. - 4.
 Select the check boxes of the target endpoints. - 5.
 Click the 3 Tasks button at the upper side of the table and choose Inject Custom Tool.
-A configuration window is displayed.

-These tools were previously uploaded in GravityZone.
+A configuration window is displayed. - 6.
+From the drop-down menu, select all tools you want to inject.
+For each selected tool, a collapsible section with its settings is displayed. - These tools were previously uploaded in GravityZone.
 If you cannot find the right tool in the list, go to the Tools Management Center and add it from there.
 For more information, refer to "Custom Tools Injection with HVI" (p.
-502).

-- 7. For each tool displayed in the window: - a.
-Click the name of the tool to view or hide its section. - b.
+453). - 7.
+For each tool displayed in the window: - a.
+Click the name of the tool to view or hide its section.

+b.
 Enter the tool's command line, together with all needed input parameters, just like you do in Command Prompt or Terminal.
 For example:

-'''

 bash script.sh <param1> <param2>

-'''